Guide written by:

-- Once you're done, gather all the waste from your lawn using a lawn rake and add it to your compost pile unless it contains moss (in which case you must dispose of the waste elsewhere).
+- Once you're done, gather all the waste from your lawn using a lawn rake and add it to your compost pile (unless it contains moss in which case you must dispose of the waste elsewhere).

-Aerate the soil to stimulate root and grass growth
+Aerate the soil to stimulate root growth

-- cut your grass as short as possible;
+- Cut your grass as short as possible;

-- use a lawn aerator over areas that are subject to heavy footfall.
+- Use a lawn aerator over areas that are subject to heavy footfall.

 Water your lawn regularly

-The water should be sprayed evenly over the lawn.
+Water should be sprayed evenly over the lawn.
 Try to add around 5 to 10 mm of water each time you water in the summertime; you can monitor this with the use of a rain gauge.